 Dust and Dust Mites: Found in carpets, furniture, and bedding.

-Tobacco Smoke: The smoke from cigarettes is a common irritant.
+Tobacco Smoke: The smoke from the cigarettes themselves is a common irritant.

 Perfumes and Aerosols: Strong scents from sprays, cleaners, or air fresheners.